-Bulk packaging - Packaging, other than a vessel, or a barge, including a transport vehicle or freight container, in which hazardous materials are loaded with no intermediate form of containment and which has:
+Bulk Packaging - Packaging, other than a vessel or a barge, including a transport vehicle or freight container, in which hazardous materials are loaded with no intermediate form of containment and which has:

-- 1. A maximum capacity greater than 450 L (119 gallons) as a receptacle for a liquid; - A maximum net mass greater than 400 kg (882 pounds) or a maximum capacity greater than 450 L (119 gallons) as a receptacle for a solid; or - 3.
+- 1. A maximum capacity greater than 450 L (119 gallons) as a receptacle for a liquid; - 2.
+A maximum net mass greater than 400 kg (882 pounds) or a maximum capacity greater than 450 L (119 gallons) as a receptacle for a solid; or - 3.
 A water capacity greater than 454 kg (1000 pounds) as a receptacle for a gas as defined in Sec.
 173.115.

-Cargo tank - A bulk packaging which:
+Cargo Tank - A bulk packaging that:

-- 1. Is a tank intended primarily for the carriage of liquids or gases and includes appurtenances, reinforcements, fittings, and closures (for "tank", see 49 CFR 178.345-1(c), 178.337-1, or 178.338-1, as applicable); - 2.
-Is permanently attached to or forms a part of a motor vehicle, or is not permanently attached to a motor vehicle but which, by reason of its size, construction, or attachment to a motor vehicle is loaded or unloaded without being removed from the motor vehicle; and - Is not fabricated under a specification for cylinders, portable tanks, tank cars, or multi-unit tank car tanks.
+- 1. Is a tank intended primarily for the carriage of liquids or gases and includes appurtenances, reinforcements, fittings and closures (for "tank", see 49 CFR 178.3451(c), 178.3371 or 178.3381, as applicable); - 2.
+Is permanently attached to or forms a part of a motor vehicle, or is not permanently attached to a motor vehicle, but which, by reason of its size, construction or attachment to a motor vehicle is loaded or unloaded without being removed from the motor vehicle; and - 3.
+Is not fabricated under a specification for cylinders, portable tanks, tank cars or multiunit tank car tanks.